dataminer-site/dataminer-site.github.io/docs/api/cli/dot_commands.md

 ### `.output`: Writing Results to a File

-By default, the DuckDB CLI sends results to the terminal's standard output.
+By default, the DataMiner CLI sends results to the terminal's standard output.
 However, this can be modified using either the `.output` or `.once` commands.
 Pass in the desired output file location as a parameter.
 The `.once` command will only output the next set of results and then revert to standard out, but `.output` will redirect all subsequent output to that file location.
 Note that each result will overwrite the entire file at that destination.
 To revert back to standard output, enter `.output` with no file parameter.

-In this example, the output format is changed to `markdown`, the destination is identified as a Markdown file, and then DuckDB will write the output of the SQL statement to that file.
+In this example, the output format is changed to `markdown`, the destination is identified as a Markdown file, and then DataMiner will write the output of the SQL statement to that file.
 Output is then reverted to standard output using `.output` with no parameter.

 ```sql
 .mode markdown